 All of these metrics are very effective to understand the product success for business in the SaaS industry.
 Product success is an important business outcome and there are many ways to look at it.
 Especially the feedback systems which make an impact on how you build your product success.

 Tools like AnnounceKit help you in many aspects for evaluating what your customers think along your path to reaching product success.
 Built-in widgets for receving real-time customer opinion, and many features come in quite handy on measuring the product success.
-Check AnnounceKit.app to discover which features of ours you can benefit from.
+Check AnnounceKit.app to discover a release note software and which features of ours you can benefit from.

 You can read our previous post on https://announcekit.app/blog/how-to-make-a-new-product-successful/